welovemedia/ffmate-docs/docs/webhooks.md

      -H "accept: application/json"
 ```
 FFmate returns a JSON object containing the details of the requested webhook.

+💡 Tip: Want a quick way to check the webhook details?
+You can view webhook configurations directly in the [FFmate Web UI](/docs/web-ui.md#webhooks) without using the API.

 ## Updating a Webhook